Titelbild: Was tun, wenn das Holz sich beim Lasern verzieht?

 1. Store wood dry and flat

-• Store your wood panels flat, not standing on the edge.
+• Store your wood panels flat, not standing on their edge.
 This prevents the panel from warping.

-• Make sure the storage surface is level and stable.
-It is best to use a smooth, firm base.
+• Make sure the storage surface is flat and stable.
+It’s best to use a smooth, firm base.

-• You can place thin spacers (e.g., wooden slats) between the sheets so that air can circulate on both sides and the moisture can balance out.
+• You can place thin spacers (e.g., wooden strips) between the boards so that air can circulate on both sides and the moisture can balance out.

 2. Ensure constant humidity

-• Ideal is 40–60% relative humidity.
-Too high humidity causes the wood to swell, too dry air can make it brittle and cause it to shrink.
+• Ideal relative humidity is 40–60%.
+Too much humidity causes the wood to swell, while air that is too dry can make it brittle and cause it to shrink.

-• Avoid direct sunlight or storage places in damp basements or garages.
-Proximity to radiators is also unfavorable as it dries out the air.
+• Avoid direct sunlight or storage in damp basements or garages.
+Also avoid placing near radiators, as they dry out the air.

 3. Let wood acclimate slowly

-• If you have bought wood, let it store in your workspace for at least 24 to 48 hours before processing it.
-This allows it to adjust to the local temperature and humidity conditions.
+• If you bought wood, let it sit in your workspace for at least 24 to 48 hours before working on it.
+This allows it to adjust to the temperature and humidity conditions there.

 • Lay the wood flat and weigh it down for several days with heavy, flat objects (e.g., steel plates, stacks of books).

 • Another option is to slightly moisten the wood and then place it under a press.
-However, you should be careful not to damage the wood.
+Be careful not to damage the wood.

-5. Additionally weigh down or fix before laser cutting
+5. Add weight or fix the wood before laser cutting

-• Especially thin plywood sheets can warp from the heat of the laser even during cutting.
+• Thin wood panels in particular can warp from the laser heat even during cutting.

-• Fix the material with magnets, clamps, or wire tensioners on the laser table to keep it flat.
+• Secure the material with magnets, clips, or wire tensioners on the laser table to keep it flat.

-• Also make sure that the material is not too loose and that no air can circulate underneath that could lift the sheet.
+• Also make sure the material is not too loose and that no air can circulate underneath that might lift the panel.

 Store wood properly

-• Cut slowly, don’t rush: Higher cutting speeds often generate more heat and lead to warping.
+• Cut slowly, don’t rush: Higher cutting speeds often generate more heat and cause warping.

-• Multiple thin cuts instead of one thick one: If possible, cut multiple times at low power instead of once at high power.
+• Multiple thin cuts instead of one thick cut: If possible, cut several times at low power instead of once at high power.
 This keeps the wood cooler.

 Conclusion

-Wood warping during laser cutting can usually be avoided if you store it properly from the start, prepare the wood well, and stabilize it during cutting.
-With some planning and the described measures, your plywood sheets will remain more stable and provide you with clean cutting results.
+Wood warping during laser cutting can usually be avoided by storing it properly from the start, preparing the wood well, and stabilizing it during cutting.
+With some planning and the measures described, your wood panels will stay more stable and deliver clean cut results.